Mo-enen/Battle-Soup/ReadMe.md

 - Unity Editor 2021.1.13f1c1
 - API Compatibility Level .NET 4.x
 - Decompress the zip file before use
-- Available on PC and Mac
+- Available on PC only